KittyPingu/IStripperQuickPlayer/README.md

 queue integrations.
 See the [REST API documentation](docs/api/README.md) for authentication, endpoints, and examples.

+QuickPlayer can be started in --api-only mode, in which case it will load no UI and consume minimal resources

 ## Settings

 Settings are grouped into **Playback & queue**, **Library & search** and